 It is our goal to be a highly trained and dedicated volunteer group that utilizes nationally recognized standards of search and rescue to assist the Placer County Sheriff's Office in its efforts to save lives and property.
 We respond to calls for aid in a responsible, respectful, and timely manner so as to maximize our value to our community.

 For more information about our team, including membership information and upcoming events, please visit placergroundsar.camp7.org

-Search & Rescue Horse Mounted Team
+Search & Rescue Mounted Team

 The Placer County Sheriff’s Search and Rescue Mounted Unit is located at the base of the beautiful Sierra Nevada Mountains.
 We cover all types of riding terrain from flat, urban environments to breathtaking mountain trails and canyons.
-We are a volunteer group working for the Sheriff’s Department and therefore represent Placer County and the Sheriff’s Department.
+We are a volunteer group working for the Sheriff’s Office and therefore represent Placer County and the Sheriff’s Office.
 We are on-call 24 hours a day, 365 days a year.
 Although our home base is in Placer County, we often respond to other counties to assist with Search and Rescue efforts as needed.

-Searching from horseback offers some unique experiences and offers a different “view” while searching.
+Searching from horseback offers some unique experiences and a different “view” while searching.
 Working with our equine partners also means we have a second set of eyes, ears and a very keen nose (a horse’s nose is similar to a dog’s in sensitivity) to help us find what we are looking for.

 Search & Rescue Mountain Rescue Team